richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 description: How to use (most of) the 6e Matrix rules in 5e
 ---

+{{% pageinfo %}}
+These rules are canon for my current campaign.
+However, I am working on superseding them with a set of rules that is further streamlined.
+{{% /pageinfo %}}

 ## Marks: change to access levels

 Remove the concept of marks entirely.
 Replace with three levels of access: